Why Every Solopreneur Needs an Intern from the Slash Generation

 The dinosaurs that emerged from the Ice Age weren’t the ones that were the biggest or the strongest.
 They were the ones that were the quickest to adapt.
 Nothing’s changed.

-Watch his video on YouTube on How to Rise Above the Crowd.
+Watch: How to Rise Above the Crowd.

 http://www.youtube.com/watch?v=bkO7efleWX4